sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 ## Ports

-Some common ports are as follows (which may or may not be in use depending on your configuration):
+Some common ports are as follows (which may or may not be in use depending on your configuration).
+You can override the port mappings with the parameters shown in the [Optional Networking Parameters section](#optional-networking-parameters).

+The general principle behind the port numbering, is:

+* `30xxx` ports are connected to the main instance `readsb` that decodes and processes the SDR data
+* `31xxx` ports are connected to the MLAT Hub
+* `92xx` ports are for Prometheus statistics output
+* `80` contains the Tar1090 web interface

 | Port | Details |
 |------|---------|